 Check out the entire Movies You Might Not Know list and let me know one of your favorites I've left off.

 New to the Movies You Might Not Know list: two movies written by Scott Frank.

+Today I talked with Robert Kaplan about his PBS documentary "Inside America's Empire."
 It's a fascinating look at how our military is trying to fight the global war on terrorism with ideas, not just arms, and how the front lines are not just in Iraq and Afghanistan.
 He refers to the special forces as "warrior/diplomats," because of their mission, which is more about training and working with indigenious armies than in fighting their battles for them.
 Kaplan believes this serves our interests much better than a policy of isolationism would.
+Listen.